Gabriel836/basic_digital_systems/README.md

 # basic_digital_systems

-Verilog code for basic digital systems and modules.
+Verilog codes for basic digital systems and modules.
+These codes are open-Source.